The Day of the Doctor: Awards and nominations

-In a poll conducted by Doctor Who Magazine, "The Day of the Doctor" was voted as the most popular story in the 50 years of the show.
+In a 2014 poll conducted by Doctor Who Magazine, "The Day of the Doctor" was voted the most popular televised Doctor Who story of the series's first 50 years.

 Home media

-"The Day of the Doctor" was released on DVD and 3D Blu-ray on 2 December 2013 in the UK.
-It was released on 4 December 2013 in Australia, and on 10 December 2013 in North America.
-The special was re-released on DVD and Blu-ray on 8 September 2014 as part of a "50th Anniversary Collectors Boxset" alongside "The Name of the Doctor", "The Night of the Doctor", "The Time of the Doctor", An Adventure in Space and Time and The Five(ish) Doctors Reboot.
-This re-release features new footage of the specials' read-through.
-The special is streamed on Amazon Prime.
+"The Day of the Doctor" was released on DVD and Blu-ray on 2 December 2013; the latter edition included the episode in 3D.
+The special was re-released on DVD and Blu-ray in September 2014 as part of the "50th Anniversary Collector's Edition" alongside "The Name of the Doctor", "The Night of the Doctor", "The Time of the Doctor", An Adventure in Space and Time and The Five(ish) Doctors Reboot.
+In November 2020, a limited edition Blu-ray steelbook was announced.

 Soundtrack

-Selected pieces of score from "The Day of the Doctor", as composed by Murray Gold, were released on 24 November 2014 by Silva Screen Records.
-The album includes material not used in the final episode.
+Orchestral music recording for "The Day of the Doctor" took place on 20 September with the BBC National Orchestra of Wales at Hoddinott Hall, Cardiff; 54 minutes of music were recorded.
+In November 2014, Silva Screen Records released a two-CD soundtrack album for "The Day of the Doctor" and "The Time of the Doctor".

 In print

-A novelisation of this story written by Steven Moffat, including "The Night of the Doctor" storyline, was released in paperback and digital formats on 5 April 2018 as part of the Target Collection.
+A novelisation written by Steven Moffat was released in paperback and digital formats in April 2018 as part of the Target Collection.